 Angiotensin receptor blockers (ARBs) work in a similar way to ACE inhibitors, but are less likely to cause the dry cough which ACE inhibitors are associated with.
-You may be given ARBs if you are unable to take ACE inhibitors amlodipine, diltiazem, lacidipine, verapamil
+You may be given ARBs if you are unable to take ACE inhibitors.